nthomasCUBE/Gexplora/README.md

 # Gexplorr (under development)

-plotting the gene distribution along the Brachypodium distachyon genome.
+plotting the density of genetic elements along a chromsome using GTF files (ideally from Ensembl) as input and using REST API calls to Ensembl, OMA and StringDB (to be done).

-It allows to use a GTF file as input and then to display mRNA, exon (in the second column) and to adapt the maximum threshold per BIN (using 200 non-overlapping bins respective to largest chromosome).
+It allows to use a GTF file as input and then to display mRNA, exon (in the second column).
+Maximum threshold per BIN from 200 non-overlapping bins respective to largest chromosomes defines highest intensity.

 Visualizing all genes from an input GTF file and Ensembl Webservice calls to retrieve sequence for a gene as well as gene tree for a particular human gene.